X-ray Diffractometer Safety Regulations

 X-ray diffractometer safety regulations in general

-Just as it is with many other product safety related matters, there are no general international regulations either regarding safety of X-ray devices (including X-ray diffractometers).
+Just as it is with many other product safety related matters, there are no general international regulations regarding safety of X-ray devices (including X-ray diffractometers).
 Every country has their own national regulations, which do not directly concern the manufacturers generally, since (as it is obvious) no nation can globally place direct requirements for how a manufacturer in another country must realize their products.
-So being, these regulations mainly set requirements for the importers or users of these products, albeit the manufacturers need to take these into account, in order to make it possible or at least easier for their customers around the world to acquire the products.
+These regulations mainly set requirements for the importers or users of these products, albeit the manufacturers need to take these into account, in order to make it possible or at least easier for their customers around the world to acquire the products.
 European Union countries are an exception to this, since the union members have together agreed on some unified regulations and directives regarding product safety issues, that every country within EU must conform to.
 Some of the perhaps best known (related to also X-ray diffractometers) of these are the ‘Machine directive’ 2006/42/EC, ‘Low voltage directive’ 2014/35/EU and ‘Electromagnetic compatibility directive’ 2014/30/EU, which establish (safety) requirements directly for the products, that are intended to be placed on the market in EU.

 2013/59/Euratom outlines the radiation safety requirements for the use of X-ray diffractometers in EU